GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

 // We need to use the Akashic.Core.StateMachines namespace to inherit from the StateChangedMessage<T> class. using Akashic.Core.StateMachines;

-// The namespace of the any scripts for a State Machine should always match its file/folder location.
+// The namespace of any scripts for a State Machine should always match its file/folder location.
 //
 // For our Message Events specifically, all Message Events must be placed in a script called Messages
 // that resides within the namespace where these Message Events are most relevant.